BradyHodge/projectHorizon/README.md

 1. After deployment, Firebase will provide you with a hosting URL.
 You can also set up a custom domain in the Firebase Console
 2. If you want the contact form to work, go to  [formspark](https://dashboard.formspark.io/sign-in) and create an account
+3. Crate a new form then follow the "How-To" instructons